foldda/rda/README.md

 ## Charian - A Simple RDA Encoding/Decoding API

-Charian is an RDA encoding and parsing API implemented in C#, Java, and Python.
-Charian is available as [a separate GitHub repo](https://github.com/foldda/charian).
+[Charian is an open-source RDA encoding and parsing API](https://github.com/foldda/charian) implemented in C#, Java, and Python.

 Charian API intuitively hides the underlying RDA encoding and parsing details from the clients, where the data serialization process via the API is similar to posting a parcel using the post office.
 That is, a client uses an RDA-encoded string as a "container" object for storing data and accessing the stored data items in an RDA container via integer-based indexing.
 For example, in C#, this is how a client app may send and receive data by firstly encoding the data as an RDA string into a file, then retrieving the data by reading and parsing the RDA string from the file.